 This recording was published by Chandos in 2010 and was the first professional one, after few others, which fade in comparison.

-Overall, this was a fine discovery: although the music is not deeply engaging, I did not find it boring and I would like to call it “placid”, except in the very short introduction, in some choir and in the tournament at Ashby, where prevails the spirit of the medieval joust.
+Overall, this is a fine discovery: although the music is not deeply engaging, it is never boring.
+It is rather “placid”, except in the very short introduction, in some choruses and in the tournament at Ashby, where the spirit of the medieval joust prevails.
 David Lloyd-Jones is not to blame if he could not do more than what he did: he directs the orchestra and soloists with precision, manages to emphasize the important and characteristic moments and, after all, never loses the listener’s attention.

 The singers are quite popular (with various shades of notoriety) in the English vocal repertoire and they are generally very good.
 The one I liked least was Janice Watson as Lady Rowena, both for the thankless voice and for the difficulties she encounters in the high register.
 Far better are the other two women, Geraldine McGreevy as Rebecca and Catherine Wyn-Rogers as Ulrica, but especially the first.
 McGreevy has a lovely voice, sweet and expressive, which comes to be moving in the aria of the second act, Lord of our chosen race, which is also one of the most successful pieces of the opera, both musically and dramatically.
 Wyn-Rogers has a short part, but she sings it very well, although I would have preferred a slightly darker timbre.